 In total, there are 112 gargoyles and thousands of grotesques and other carvings.

-However, you could design your own exterior tour of the cathedral using online resources, including this interactive gargoyle map.
+The Cathedral now requires visiting groups of 15 or more to schedule a tour (click here for reservations) or attend a service.
+You could enhance that visit by designing your own exterior tour of the cathedral using online resources, including this interactive gargoyle map.
 Students should bring binoculars (or rent enough pairs for two or three students each to share a pair).

 You could also turn an exterior tour of the cathedral into a scavenger hunt, giving students clues to help them find certain grotesques.
 How many dragon gargoyles can they spot?
 (There are 13 in total, including the pointy-toothed “Sleek Dragon”).
 Can they spy the shocked-looking bishop who caught a man whistling at ladies passing by?
 Where is the gargoyle suffering from a bellyache?